rmorsomme/Topic-Modeling-of-Liberal-Arts-Curriculum/Data_Prep_and_Analysis.md

 # we do not include Griffiths2004 because it produces NaN for some reason.
 ```

-`Deveaud2014` is uninformative in our case. `CaoJuan2009` and `Arun2010` indicate that a topic model with between `25` and `45` topics offers a good fit of the data.
+`Deveaud2014` is uninformative in our case. `CaoJuan2009` and `Arun2010` indicate that a topic model with `35` topics offers the best fit of the data.

 ### Fitting the topic model

-For parsimony sake and in order to visualize the results more easily, we fit a model with `25` topics.
-For illustration, we also fit a model with `5` topics which we label by hand.
+To visualize the results more easily, we fit a model with `25` topics.
+For illustrative purposes, we also fit a model with `5` topics which we label by hand.

 ``` r
 #